with opening act Whitney Mann

-American singer-songwriter, multi-instrumentalist, and producer Erik Koskinen and his band are currently on tour, bringing his singular brand of roots-driven songwriting to the Mineral Point Opera House on Friday, May 8 at 7:30 pm.
+American singer-songwriter, multi-instrumentalist, and producer Erik Koskinen and his band are on tour, bringing his singular brand of roots-driven songwriting to the Mineral Point Opera House on Friday, May 8 at 7:30 pm, with opening act Whitney Mann!
 Doors will open at 6:30 pm.
 Tickets range from $25 to $30 (plus taxes and fees) and will increase by $5 on the day of the show.
-Friends of the MPOH can purchase tickets starting Wed, January 28 at 8 am and the general public can purchase tickets starting Wed, February 11 at 8 am.

 Deeply influenced by American roots music yet firmly his own, Koskinen’s work resists easy categorization.
 He rides the optimism of the upbeat—the and-one-and-two-and—balancing it with a finely calibrated emotional range, a sly sense of humor, and the swagger of a prizefighter.
 A lights-out guitarist backed by a powerhouse band, his live shows combine musical firepower with close, human storytelling.